FLEX-MoE: Federated Mixture-of-Experts with Load-balanced Expert Assignment for Edge Computing: Introduction

 \section{Introduction}

-Federated Learning (FL) and Mixture-of-Experts (MoE) architectures have emerged as powerful paradigms to enable efficient and specialized training of large-scale AI models (LAM).
-On the one hand, FL provides a decentralized collaborative learning framework, allowing multiple clients to train a global model collectively without sharing raw data, thus ensuring privacy protection and reducing communication overhead \cite{mcmahan2017communication}.
-On the other hand, MoE architectures \cite{shazeer2017outrageously,fedus2022switch,chen2023sparse} partition large neural networks into specialized experts, which are conditionally activated based on input data, thereby enabling significant scaling of model parameters while maintaining computational efficiency.
-To leverage the power of both MoE and FL for enabling LAM in edge computing, recent research interests have been attracted to the development of federated MoE.
+Federated Learning (FL) and Mixture-of-Experts (MoE) architectures have emerged as powerful paradigms to enable efficient and specialized training of large-scale AI models across wireless sensor networks and Internet-of-Things (IoT).
+FL provides a decentralized collaborative learning framework, which ensures privacy protection and reduces communication overhead \cite{mcmahan2017communication,10557587}.
+On the other hand, MoE architectures \cite{shazeer2017outrageously,fedus2022switch,chen2023sparse,chen2026efficient} partition large neural networks into specialized experts, which are conditionally activated based on input data, thereby enabling significant scaling of model parameters while maintaining computational efficiency.
+Recent studies on MoE for wireless communications further show the potential of placing experts across base stations, mobile devices, and edge nodes, where expert selection must account for communication latency, channel conditions, and device capability \cite{xue2024wdmoe,song2025mixture}.
+In this work, we will investigate the federated MoE for next-generation wireless communications and edge computing.

-Unlike conventional centralized MoE, federated MoE faces significant resource constraints arising from edge clients with limited computational resources, where devices such as smartphones and IoT nodes exhibit highly variable memory, processing power, and bandwidth \cite{liu2024split,lee2024recurrent}.
+Unlike conventional centralized MoE, federated MoE over wireless communication networks faces significant resource constraints arising from edge clients with limited computational resources, where devices such as smartphones, unmanned aerial vehicles (UAVs), and IoT nodes exhibit highly variable memory, processing power, bandwidth, and access latency \cite{liu2024split,lee2024recurrent,10589575}.
 These computational constraints fundamentally prohibit clients from synchronizing and maintaining all the experts locally, creating a critical scalability bottleneck for the deployment of federated MoE \cite{mei2024fedmoe}.
-For example, a typical MoE model training with 64 experts demands over 80GB of GPU memory, exceeding most edge device capacities.
 However, existing \textit{full expert storage methods} in distributed MoE implicitly assume abundant client resources, requiring clients to maintain all experts locally \cite{reisser2021federated,guo2021pfl,tran2025revisiting}, which fundamentally limits their practical deployment in resource-constrained environments.